while-is-alex/typing-speed-test/README.md

 pip install -r requirements.txt
 ```

 5. Finally, to get started with the test, run the `main.py` file.
-The app will launch and diplsay the home screen.
+The app will launch and display the home screen.

 ![home-screen.png](https://i.ibb.co/MNqpMJd/home-screen.png)